HRC60: The Council must act to end Israeli crimes against the Palestinian people

 Silence or ‘balanced’ language only serves the oppressor.
 Accountability is overdue — and without it, the cycle of violence and displacement will continue.

-Ahead of the 85th session of the African Commission on Human and Peoples’ Rights, the NGO Forum convened a panel on the issue of 'Environmental Justice and Indigenous Peoples' Rights'.
+As part of the 85th session of the African Commission on Human and Peoples’ Rights, the Working Group on Extractive Industries, the Environment, and Human Rights convened a panel on the right to the environment in Africa.